Does Ashwagandha Cause Acne?

 Upset Stomach and Diarrhea

 One thing to remember is that ashwagandha may cause issues for some individuals.
 While most people can handle ashwagandha without any problems, a few might experience discomfort in the stomach, bloating, or even diarrhea after taking this herb.
+Some also wonder, does ashwagandha cause acne?
+While there’s no clear evidence, its effects on hormones and digestion may influence skin health for certain individuals.
 These effects on the system could be due to ashwagandha’s impact on the gut microbiome or its ability to stimulate digestion.

 To minimize the chances of experiencing discomfort, you might want to start with a lower dose of ashwagandha and gradually increase it over time.
 This approach allows your body to adjust and helps you gauge your tolerance level.
 Additionally, taking ashwagandha with food can sometimes alleviate any stomach issues.